1928–29 Boston College Eagles men's ice hockey season: Season

 Before the start of the season, Boston College was finally able to resolve the issues it had with scheduling college opponents and put together a slate that would allow the team to compete for an intercollegiate title.
 Unfortunately, the news wasn't all good; Nick Tedesco, one of the top-rated wingers in the country, was told by doctors that he would have to sit out the entire season.
 Worse, most of the returning players were unavailable for the first match against Dartmouth and coach Foley had to rely on a contingent made up entirely of men from last year's freshman team.
 Despite the long odds, the team did well to hold the powerful Indians to just 3 goals.

-Once many of the regular starters returned after New Years, they showed a lack of teamwork as they had yet to figure out how how to operate without Tedesco.
+Once many of the regular starters returned after New Years, they showed a lack of teamwork as they had yet to figure out how to operate without Tedesco.
 Against Loyola, "Pete" Sanford was starting his first game at center but apparently didn't know how to fulfill the role and never attempted to pass the puck to his wingers.
 On the rare occasions where the Eagles were able to get into the Warriors' end, their shots were easily turned aside.
 On the other end of the ice, Art Morrissey had his hands full stemming the tide.
 Though BC made the Canadians work for every goal, there was no shortage in scoring and the Eagles were soundly beaten to the tune of 0–6.

 The Eagles had little time to recover from their poor start as they played three games over a four-day road trip.
 They headed north first for a rematch with Dartmouth.
 While the club performed better than it had in the opening match, which included the first two goals on the year from Horan and Payson, they fell short by 3 goals once more.
 Two days later, the team got back on track against a Pennsylvania squad that was playing its first season in six years.
 That victory nearly carried over into the next night when BC gave another championship contender, Princeton, everything they could handle.
 Fitzgerald held the Tigers scoreless in the first two periods, allowing Sliney's goal early in the second to give BC a lead going into the third.
 The Eagles were playing a very strong game on both ends of the ice to that point but Princeton would not go down without a fight.
 Two goals midway through the period gave the Tigers their first lead, however, Gibson soon had the score tied While Morrissey got Boston College its second lead with less than 2 minutes to play.
 Unfortunately, the defense was caught napping after the faceoff and Princeton knotted the score once more just 18 seconds later.
 In the first the two 5-minute overtime periods, Princeton scored and then were content to play defense for the rest of the match.
 BC tried desperately to get another goal but they were turned aside each time.